Cometores/Various-API-Standards/README.md

 - [OData API](#odata-api)
 - [API with Unit Testing](#unit-testing)

+Postman collections with tests are also attached to the API's folders.

 ## Basic CRUD API
-API for getting and managing simple information about cities and their points of interest.
+API for getting and managing simple information about cities and their points of interest.</br>
 More information about the API can be found in the [documentation file](./CRUD.API/README.md).

 Key features: